BSc (Hons) Rural Land and Property Management

 Accredited by the Royal Institution of Chartered Surveyors (RICS), you will learn the fundamentals of rural professional practice as well as planning and development, law, valuation, building construction and management.
 You will develop an essential understanding of sustainability and wider business management to enable you to provide effective advice about farm, estate and other rural businesses while gaining an overall understanding of the multi-functionality of rural practice.

-This degree is the ideal launch pad into the world of rural land management, or other sectors, depending on your career aspirations, and you can gain some additional real-world experience and carve your first steps into your future career through the work placement.
+This degree is the ideal launch pad into the world of rural land management, or other sectors, depending on your career aspirations.
+You can gain some additional real-world experience and carve your first steps into your future career through the work placement.

 Many graduates also seek qualification as Fellows of the Central Association of Agricultural Valuers (CAAV) at the same time as completing the APC.
 During your time here, you can enjoy the benefits of a student membership of both RICS and CAAV.